ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 denestable, satisfying condition 1 because they do not belong to the same data instance declaration.

-But this distinction is appropriate: the data family constructors provide users less freedom.
+This distinction is appropriate: the data family constructors provide users less freedom.
 Consider this function:

 ::